masoudazizi/spring-cloud-project/README.md

-# spring-cloud-project

-Account management project
+Account management project with spring cloud

-I developed the project with several modules according to the scale up requirement in the description of the project.

-The relations between module in the project were shown at the below picture;
+I would like you to develop a simple Account Management Service which will be part of a bigger banking ecosystem.
+For this project, the variety of Spring Cloud components was used to the ability to scale up the services.
+The architecture of this project is based on microservice.

 In the above picture i use three different color for lines that show relation between components: